-- UV rays cause direct DNA damage which induces mutations that have the potential to become cancerous.
-UV radiation which includes both UVB and UVA radiation is considered a class I carcinogen, which means that it is a known cancer-producing agent.
+- UV rays cause direct DNA damage, which induces mutations that have the potential to become cancerous.
+UV radiation, which includes UVB and UVA radiation, is considered a class I carcinogen, which means it is a known cancer-producing agent.

 UVA rays are long-wave solar rays ranging from 320-400nm.
 UVA rays can penetrate through clouds, windows, and light clothing.
-UVA rays can also penetrate into deeper layers of the skin, and it is thought to be responsible for long-term damage to the skin such as loss of elasticity in the skin, premature wrinkling, and may play a role in causing certain types of skin cancers.
+UVA rays can also penetrate deeper layers of the skin, and it is thought to be responsible for long-term damage to the skin, such as loss of elasticity in the skin, premature wrinkling.
+It may play a role in causing certain types of skin cancers.

-Unlike UVB rays, we receive the same amount of UVA year round.
-This is why it is critical to use sunscreens on a daily basis, and not just for beaching in the summer.
+Unlike UVB rays, we receive the same amount of UVA year-round.
+Hence, it is critical to use sunscreens daily, and not just for the beach in the summer.

-- Damage from UVA rays accumulate over time, and can manifest quickly around the age of 30.
+- Damage from UVA rays accumulates over time and can manifest quickly around the age of 30.

-The label broad spectrum has become a popular label in sunscreens in recent years.
-This label is a statement that the sunscreen protects the user from both UVA and UVB rays.
-Note that SPF ratings only measure a product's capacity to block UVB light.
-If a product does not display either "broad spectrum protection" or "protection from UVA light" it is likely that the product only offers protection from UVB light.
+The label broad-spectrum has become a popular label in sunscreens in recent years.
+This label is a statement that sunscreen protects the user from both UVA and UVB rays.
+Note that SPF ratings only measure a product’s capacity to block UVB light.
+If a product does not display either “broad-spectrum protection” or “protection from UVA light,” it is likely that it only offers protection from UVB light.